tanfwong/rfsoc_notes/_sources/ch4/loops.md

   - If the loop bounds are constants, the maximum is used as the bound of the merged loop.
   - Loops with both variable bounds and constant bounds cannot be merged.
-  - The code between loops to be merged can not have side effects, i.e., multiple execution of this code should generate the same results.
+  - The code between loops to be merged can not have side effects, i.e., multiple executions of this code should generate the same results.
   - Loops cannot be merged when they contain FIFO reads because merging may change the order of the reads.